Atherstone Folk Club meets

 at the Atherstone Red Lion Hotel, 99 Long Street, Atherstone CV9 1BB

 We aim to have something for everyone; traditional, modern, shanties, comedy, dance and sessions just for musicians, so they don’t feel left out.

-Entry (mostly) will be FREE, with a collection for the guests that night and a free raffle.
+Entry is FREE, with a paper money collection for the guests that night, and a free raffle.